A colonoscopy offers several important benefits:

 Your doctor at GI Partners of Illinois can help you choose the right screening method based on your health needs.

-Most people should have their first colonoscopy at age 45 and then every 10 years, depending on your risk factors and health history.
+Most people should have their first colonoscopy at age 45 and then every 10 years, depending on their risk factors and health history.
 If your risk of colon cancer is elevated or if you are experiencing worrisome symptoms of colon cancer, your GI specialist may recommend undergoing a colonoscopy before reaching that age.

 No, most patients are given a sedative, so you won’t feel any pain.
 You may feel mild discomfort afterward, such as bloating, but it’s temporary.